 The wrap was a no-brainer.
 You see, I’ve been using (and loving) giant collard green leaves as wraps for YEARS.
-They showed up on my blog here in 2013 and also in my book!
+They showed up on my blog in my Paleo turkey wraps in 2013 and also in my book!
 The collard greens are sturdy enough to hold a wrap together AND supply a serving of vegetable …win/win.
 My only pro-tip for using collard green leaves for wraps is this:

 - Lay your chosen leaf stem side facing up on a large cutting board.

 - Using a large knife, slide it carefully into the raised part of the stem, keeping the knife parallel with your cutting board and the leaf.
 Slide the knife down the length of the stem so’s to “thin” the stem.
 Without cutting a hole in the leaf, we’re aiming to keep the stem as thin as the leaf itself.

 Thinning the stem of the raw leaf helps keep the wrap feeling like a wrap (opposed to a giant leaf).

 My next hurdle was the creamy spread.
 Though there are a number of Paleo-friendly options I could have toyed with, my mind settled on cashews!
 After a quick soak in some water, raw cashews make the base of this spread.
 I added a little lemon juice and generous sprinkling of dill (+ sea salt) and then voilà!
 A creamy, delicious, almost-cream-cheese-like spread was born.